-Finally, it is important to highlight the Environment Secretariat has generated valuable technical documents such as the Manual of Urban Forestry for Medellín - Management, planning and management of green infrastructure, developed in 2015, which aims to provide guidelines for the management of green infrastructure, proposed as the balanced combination of environmentally efficient, functional and useful green areas in the city.
+The Environment Secretariat has generated valuable technical documents such as the Manual of Urban Forestry for Medellín - Management, planning and management of green infrastructure, developed in 2015, which aims to provide guidelines for the management of green infrastructure, proposed as the balanced combination of environmentally efficient, functional and useful green areas in the city.
 It is currently in the process of building the decree or resolution to give legal weight to this technical document.